 In his experience, Nguyen has seen companies realize a 20 percent reduction in energy costs just by using a CO2 cascade system.
 Although a CO2 cascade system requires a larger upfront investment, the ROI is occurring sooner, typically less than five years, he said.
 Indeed, the five-year mark has emerged as the “magic number” and more companies are moving to a “go” for installing these systems rather than a “no-go,” observed Nguyen.

 Meanwhile, there are other ways cold storage operators are making a sizeable dent in their energy consumption.
 Retrotech’s Lanpheare told the webinar attendees that reducing labor and space requirements are high on the list and both make a compelling argument for automation.
 The case for automation is even stronger for large, centralized DCs where the ROI occurs in three to six years.
 While the preference for large DCs versus smaller, more regional DCs tends to be a cyclical one, Lanpheare said a number of food and beverage companies are reevaluating the different options and choosing to centralize operations into fewer, but larger facilities.

 This helps justify automation projects in several ways.
 When labor is concentrated in a single or fewer facilities, it’s easier to offset labor costs with automation.
-Furthermore, food and beverage companies’ customers are demanding faster service with the ability to “tailor and customize the product(s) and orders being delivered to them,” Lanpheare pointed out, which automation supports.
+Furthermore, food and beverage companies’ own customers are demanding faster service and the ability to “tailor and customize the product(s) and orders being delivered to the client,” Lanpheare pointed out, which automation can help support.